Illustration of Coventry

 £0

-Your bank or building society will usually pay interest into your savings automatically.
-But, if you earn any interest that goes over your PSA, you’ll need to pay tax on this amount to HMRC.
+Your bank or building society will usually pay the interest you earnt from your savings automatically to you.
+But, any savings interest that is paid that goes over your PSA, you will need to ensure is paid to HMRC.

 One way to do this is through your tax code.
 That’s why it’s important to make sure that you are on the right tax code to avoid any extra payments or fines.